Xiao Zhan: Ambassadorship roles

+Xiao Zhan incident/227 incident

 In February 2020, a slash fan fiction novel hosted on Archive of Our Own called "Falling" went viral on the Chinese social networking site Sina Weibo.
-The fan fiction depicts a female prostitute named "Xiao Zhan" in a sexual relationship with a minor named "Wang Yibo" (the name of Xiao Zhan's co-star in The Untamed (2019), a TV series adapted from a danmei web novel; due to censorship the duo could not be portrayed as lovers as they are in the novel).
-Some fans of Xiao Zhan believed the fan fiction to be insulting to Xiao Zhan, and rallied like-minded fans to report the offending post to Sina Weibo officials for containing "pornographic content".
-The fan fiction was banned on Weibo, causing a surge of traffic from Mainland China to the original source of the fan fiction on Archive of Our Own.
-Fans subsequently mass reported the site to Chinese authorities and led to it being blocked in the country by the Great Firewall, drawing the ire of its users in Mainland China and backlash against Xiao Zhan.
+The fan fiction depicts a female prostitute named "Xiao Zhan" in a sexual relationship with a minor named "Wang Yibo", the name of Xiao Zhan's co-star in The Untamed (2019).
+Xiao Zhan fans reported and got the explicit fan fiction banned on Weibo, prompting a surge in traffic to the original source on Archive of Our Own.
+The mass reports led to the site being blocked in China, causing backlash against Xiao Zhan.
 Consequently, he lost numerous brand endorsements and was forced to issue an apology for the actions of his fans.

 On 7 May 2020, he made his first official appearance after the incident in an interview with Economic View, explaining his perspective on the issue.
-On 9 May 2020, Xiao Zhan was invited by BTV to perform Bamboo Rock (竹石) in support of China's healthcare workers who had bravely fought in the frontlines against the pandemic.
+Two days later, Xiao Zhan was invited by BTV to perform Bamboo Rock (竹石) in support of China's frontline healthcare workers amidst the COVID-19 pandemic in China.

 On 19 December 2020, Xiao Zhan made his first live performance on the Tencent Video All Star Night Show, where his fans brought lights to show their support; this became known as the "Red Ocean".
 This resulted in trending topics on Weibo for domestic fans and Twitter for fans abroad, signifying his popularity despite the controversy.